ucsdwcsng/wcsng_docs/technical/remote_access/remote_access_macos.md

+---
+layout: default
+title: MacOS
+parent: Remote Access
+---
-# Remote Access Setup for Debian-based Linux (SSH + VNC)
+# Remote Access Setup for MacOS (SSH + VNC)

 ## SSH Keys Setup

 SSH keys provide a secure way of logging into your server and are recommended for all users.
-The steps for setting up SSH keys on Linux are as follows:
+The steps for setting up SSH keys on macOS are as follows:

 1. Open Terminal.
+You can do this by searching for "Terminal" in Spotlight.

 2. In the Terminal window, enter the following command to generate a new SSH key.
 Replace "<your_email@example.com>" with your actual email address.